Basicbay/Basicbay/README.md

 ## Hi there,  I’m Bay 👨🏻‍💻
 * 🎓 Bachelor of Science in Innovation Technology
-* 🌱 I'm currently learning..
+* 🌱 I'm currently learning ..
 Node.js and Golang
 * 🔥 I'm learning and practicing even more !

 ## Tech stack